fabric8-quickstarts/karaf2-cxf-rest/README.md

 When the application is deployed, you can access the REST service using a web browser.

 ### Building

 The example can be built with

     mvn clean install

-### Running the example in fabric8
+### Running the example in OpenShift

-It is assumed that OpenShift platform is already running.
-If not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).
+It is assumed that:
+- OpenShift platform is already running, if not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/container-platform/3.3/install_config/index.html).
+- Your system is configured for Fabric8 Maven Workflow, if not you can find a [Get Started Guide](https://access.redhat.com/documentation/en/red-hat-jboss-middleware-for-openshift/3/single/red-hat-jboss-fuse-integration-services-20-for-openshift/)

 The example can be built and deployed using a single goal:

-    mvn -Pf8-deploy
+    mvn fabric8:deploy

 When the example runs in OpenShift, you can use the OpenShift client tool to inspect the status